 $ source ~/.venvs/scrapy/bin/activate

-- Install Scrapy with pip inside the virtual environment.
+- Install Scrapy with pip from the active environment.

-- Run scrapy to confirm the command is available.
+- Run scrapy outside a project directory to confirm the CLI is available.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.